dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ## Creating a contact for your user

-For a domain to be registered it needs to have an associated contact in our system.
+For a domain to be registered, it needs to have an associated contact in our system.
 You'll probably want to provide your customer's contact details instead of your own, so the contact will need to be created in our system.

 ~~~ruby
     def create_contact(contact_details)